 - Obtain referrals and advice about campus resources

-- You should see an academic counselor when you have a question about your academic goals and choices at UCI.
+- You are required to see your assigned academic advisor at least once a quarter, however, you may see your advisor anytime you have a question about your academic goals and choices at UCI.
 There may be times when you are feeling confused or overwhelmed or generally unclear about what you are supposed to be doing.
 We are happy to help!

-What to Do When You Meet with an Academic Counselor
+What to Do When You Meet with an Academic Advisor

 Preparing for an appointment: